esposimo/clah/docs/docs/sc-install.md

 clah sc init
 ```

+!!! warning
+    If you change the default port of the Service Config service, you will need to update the `backend.tfvars` file in the Terraform projects under `infrastructure/`

 ## 🔒 Security Considerations

-The Consul instance started by `consul-tf-state.sh` is intentionally configured without ACLs and uses unencrypted communication.
-This setup is **only intended for local or LAN-restricted environments** during development or home lab usage.
+The Consul instance started by `clah sc init` is intentionally configured without ACLs and uses unencrypted communication.
+This setup is **only intended for local or LAN-restricted environments**.

 **⚠️ Never expose this Consul service directly to the internet.**

-It is strongly recommended to:

-- Deploy the service on an isolated network segment.
-- Use firewall rules to limit access to trusted machines only.
-- Enable ACLs and TLS if you plan to use this in a production-like or semi-public environment (refer to the [official Consul security documentation](https://developer.hashicorp.com/consul/docs/security) for details).

 This Consul instance is designed to act as a lightweight **Service Config Registry**, storing useful infrastructure metadata such as:

 - Endpoints of core services (Vault, API Gateway, etc.)
 - Runtime configuration for deploy scripts

-## ⏭️ Next Step: Initialize Vault
+## ⏭️ Next Step: Initialize Network

-With the Service Config (Consul) now running, the next step is to initialize **Vault**, the core component for managing secrets and cryptographic keys in your CLAH environment.
+With the Service Config (Consul) now running, the next step is to initialize **Infrastructure Network**.

-Vault will be configured to use the Consul instance as its storage backend, enabling persistent and consistent secret management across your infrastructure.

-➡️ Follow the guide at [Vault Initialization](vault.md) to:
+➡️ Follow the guide at [Infrastructure Network](network.md)

-- Start the Vault container
-- Initialize the key store
-- Unseal the Vault
-- Store essential infrastructure secrets